 Considered a true gastronomical gem, Bayona is housed in a centuries-old Creole cottage with a lovely courtyard.
 Chef Susan Spicer focuses on seasonally available ingredients rather than any specific culinary style—her menu reflects a true global sensibility.
 Highlights include the Niman ranch pork chop with corn fritters, red grouper with purple coconut rice, veal sweetbreads with sherry mustard and the rabbit, andouille and blackeyed-pea gumbo.
 This French Quarter favorite is warm and inviting, the perfect backdrop for an intimate evening.

-Traditionally labeled the “City that Care Forgot,” New Orleans pursues its fun with an enthusiasm rarely found elsewhere.
+Traditionally labeled the “City that Care Forgot,” New Orleans is a destination that pursues its fun with an enthusiasm rarely found elsewhere.
 In part this is probably why there are so many parades.
 At one time or another nearly everyone—from the small, old-time funeral bands to the largest convention group—marches down Canal Street, and others watch with unjaded pleasure.

 Sugar Bowl activities kick off New Orleans' events season with a series of major contests in basketball, sailing, soccer, tennis and track; the grand finale is the Allstate Sugar Bowl football game played in early January in the Mercedes-Benz Superdome.